-On the conditions and in accordance with the procedure established by the minister responsible for the field students are commended during their studies, with distinction on their basic school graduation certificate and, upon graduation from an upper secondary school, by a gold or silver medal.
+On the conditions and in accordance with the procedure established by the minister in charge of the policy sector students are commended during their studies, with distinction on their basic school graduation certificate and, upon graduation from an upper secondary school, by a gold or silver medal.
 Schools may provide for other measures of commandment in their internal rules.